Bart van der Leck (1876-1958)

 Signed: B vd L

-please contact us for prices and information >
+please contact us for availability and prices >

 < Collection